ashwinkumarm/mlAlgorithms/README.md

 # Machine Learning Algorithms

 This repository consists of several machine learning algorithms being implemented from scratch using Python and Matlab.
 Each algorithm is explained breifly below.
-Datasets are taken from UCI.
-For each algorithm, UCI dataset name is being mentioned.
+Most of the datasets are taken from UCI.
+If data is taken from dataset, then the name is mentioned.
+Otherwise you can find the dataset in /data folder.

 ## Primal SVM